-"Although they are not going to occupy a prominent place on my list of 10 favorite foods," admits nutritionist Rob Hobson of Healthspan.
-"Snails provide a low-calorie source of protein (unless you add butter or some other seasoning)."
+"Although they will not occupy a prominent place on my list of 10 favorite foods," admits nutritionist Rob Hobson of Healthspan.
+"Snails provide a low-calorie protein source (unless you add butter or some other seasoning)."

 Protein is essential to build and repair muscles, and it is also better to fill you than carbohydrates and fat.
 Many people consider seafood to be an easy source of protein, but in reality, snails have more.

 The acclaimed nutritionist adds that snails are also a good source of iron, essential for building red blood cells and transporting energy throughout the body.